starbeamjs/starbeam/workspace/docs/src/content/docs/start/introduction.md

 The rest of the class is ordinary JavaScript. `items`, `add()`, `itemCount`, and `totalCents` are domain-shaped methods and getters built above the root state.

-Cells are still useful for scalar root state.
-Collections are a better starting point here because a cart is naturally collection-shaped.
+Collections are the right starting point here because a cart is naturally collection-shaped.
+If state is object-shaped, use `reactive.object(...)` instead.

 ## Derive values with ordinary JavaScript